gatewaytofredom/ModBot/README.md

-Uses Levenshtein distance and string subslicing of user messages to better detect words for a blacklist.
+Uses Levenshtein distance and string subslicing of user messages to better detect words from a blacklist.